 Okay, now that you've gotten a little distance from whatever was part of making you feel overwhelmed, it's time to take action.
 Make a prioritized list of what needs to get done.
 When that's done, cross off the last thing.
 Really.
 You can tackle that one later.
 For now, just focus on your top one or two priorities.
 And keep breathing.

-If you're feeling overwhelmed more often than you used to, talking to a counselor can help.
-Counseling can help you feel more at ease, giving you the tools to manage that feeling of being overwhelmed.
+If you're feeling overwhelmed more often than you used to, counseling can help.
+We can work together to help you feel more at ease, giving you the tools to manage that feeling of being overwhelmed.
 You'll also learn more about yourself in general- which will help you to understand the why behind the way you react to stress.
-Are you ready to take the next step?
-Let's talk about how counseling can help you.
+Schedule your first session to get started today.